–Traffic congestion is habitually described as real mess, but rarely analyzed for the different messes that it is.

-–Start with a simplified assumption to be problematized shortly: The net monetary value of any transportation system aggregated across all car users increases with the number of cars using that system up to the system’s carrying capacity for cars, which if exceeded leads to a decline in net value.
+–To see how, start with a simplified assumption to be problematized shortly: The net monetary value of any transportation system aggregated across all car users increases with the number of cars using that system up to the system’s carrying capacity for cars, which if exceeded leads to a decline in net value.
 This is shown in Figure 1’s net monetary value curve, AA’, which falls after reaching the system’s limit in carrying more automobiles (CC):

 Assume the only value of interest is the value of the transportation system to car users.
 Assume initially that CC is fixed and that the current number of cars on system roadways exceeds that value.
 It may be possible to add new roads and new lanes over time, thus moving CC to the right (“supply management”).
 It may also be possible to reduce the number of cars to the left of CC by congestion pricing, vehicle taxing, and other tolls (“demand management”).
 Assume, however, that such interventions are not possible anytime soon (or if possible, their effects are not to be realized soon).

 What can the transportation professional do instead in the face of congestion?

 –By way of answer, we must better understand key terms.
 Just what is the “value” of the transportation system from the perspective of the car user?
 The benefits and costs are difficult to monetize fully, but assume the vertical axis of Figure 1 indicates their net positive value.
 Further benefits follow from the other ways to increase the value of the transportation system, even when it is not possible to increase the number of cars on the roads, e.g., through reducing average car size or narrowing lanes.
 Value also increases, ceteris paribus, when the number of passengers in a car increases (this being, the important issue of shared mobility and/or the number of uses to which the car is being put by its users increases).